 “Because we own and repair the world’s largest fleet of new vehicles, we are keenly aware of global changes in automotive technology and its increasing complexity,” Hawkins said in a statement.
 “We believe that industry constituents will need more innovative solutions based on access to data – especially during a period of transformation in vehicle technology.”

-Enterprise also promoted what seemed to be another for-profit method of sending BMS messages to vendors and others: its ARMS Business Solutions platform.
+Enterprise also promoted what seemed to be another method of sending BMS messages to vendors and others: its ARMS Business Solutions platform.

 A shop could certainly choose to enter data manually into ABS, Fincher said.

 “That’s an open option for the shops,” he said.